CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View VTEP Count

-You can view the number of VTEPs (VXLAN Tunnel Endpoints) for a given EVPN session from the medium and large Network Services|EVPN Session cards.
+You can view the number of VTEPs (VXLAN Tunnel Endpoints) for a given EVPN session from the medium and large Network Services/EVPN Session cards.

 To view the count for a given EVPN session, on the *medium* EVPN Session
 card:

-1. Open the Network Services|All EVPN Sessions card.
+1. Open the Network Services/All EVPN Sessions card.

 2. Change to the full-screen card using the card size picker.